johnstonskj/rust-jemmy/README.md

 [![Coverage Status](https://codecov.io/gh/johnstonskj/rust-jemmy/branch/main/graph/badge.svg?token=1HGN6M4KIT)](https://codecov.io/gh/johnstonskj/rust-jemmy)
 [![Stargazer Count](https://img.shields.io/github/stars/johnstonskj/rust-jemmy.svg)](https://github.com/johnstonskj/rust-jemmy/stargazers)

 While a number of packages exist to simplify the addition of accessors to Rust structures and enumerations these are often derive macros that come with a trade-off between flexibility and control.
 Jemmy takes a different and more flexible approach.
 It provides a set of very simple leaf macros and then aggregate macros that build common patterns from these building blocks.
 For example, you can add `get_and_set` methods for a simple field, or `with_get_and_set` to include an initializer as well.
 You can use the `get_set_and_unset` for optional fields which produces `foo() -> Option<&T>`, `set_foo(T)`, and `unset_foo()` methods rather than a setter that takes an `Option<T>`.

 The name Jemmy was chosen for this crate as the common name for a small pry-bar or crowbar used in burglary, a very direct form of *manual access*.

 ## Example 1 - Structures

-The following shows the basics of the macros for generating accessors for the fields of a structure.
-This will provide initializers, getters and setters for the `number_on_street` and `street_1` fields.
-A getter, setter (value) and unsetter (`None`) will be provided for the `street_2` field.
+The following shows the basics of the macros for generating accessor methods for the fields of a structure.
+This generates *init*ializer, *get*ter and *set*ter methods for the `number_on_street` and `street_1` fields.
+And generates *get*ter, *set*ter (value) and *un-set*ter (`None`) methods for the `street_2` field.

 ```rust
 use jemmy::*;